pingpongshow/RaptorQHAB/README.md

 # RaptorHab - High Altitude Balloon Image & Telemetry System

 RaptorHab is a complete high-altitude balloon (HAB) telemetry and imagery downlink system consisting of airborne payload and ground station components.
+There are other projects available with a silimar purpose, but there are some distinctive advantages here.
+Raptor fountian codes, modern image compression, error correction, cross platform.

-Mac native receiver app build and will be distributed - upp uses a custom radio receiver based on the Hetec t190 LoRa board
+Mac native rground station app in releases - uses a custom radio receiver based on the Hetec t190 LoRa board.

-Python GUI and headless web based groundstations being developed - run on a Pi, Windows etc - also uses custom Heltec T190 LoRa board modem
+Firmware for the Heltec T190 modem (FSK) available.

-Firmware for the Heltec T190 modem (FSK) will be available soon
+Python GUI and headless web based groundstations are being developed and are currently being debuged - run on a Pi, Windows etc - also uses custom Heltec T190 LoRa board modem

 ## Features